DataBiosphere/hca-ingest/ops/helmfiles/README.md

 # Deployment

-We are deploying code via helmfile.
 Code is deployed by applying the desired SHA1 via helmfile (via the `apply.sh`) script in this directory.

 ## Process